curl/curl/packages/Symbian/readme.txt

 ==================
 This is a basic port of curl and libcurl to Symbian OS.
 The port is a straightforward one using Symbian's P.I.P.S.
-POSIX compatibility layer.
-A more complete port would involve writing a Symbian C++ binding, or wrapping libcurl as a Symbian application server with a C++ API to handle requests from client applications and creating a GUI application to allow file transfers.
+POSIX compatibility layer, which was first available for OS version 9.1.
+A more complete port would involve writing a Symbian C++ binding, or wrapping libcurl as a Symbian application server with a C++ API to handle requests from client applications as well as creating a GUI application to allow file transfers.
 The author has no current plans to do so.

 This means that integration with standard Symbian OS programs can be tricky, since libcurl isn't designed with Symbian's native asynchronous